bash-bits/.github/.github/GOVERNANCE.md

 ### 📑 [Voting :: RFC Proposals](#-toc)

-RedEyed project features are discussed using a model called [consensus seeking decision making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making).
-This model attempts to achieve consensus on all significant changes to RedEyed projects, but has a fallback voting procedure in place if consensus appears unattainable.
+Bash-Bits project features are discussed using a model called [consensus seeking decision making](https://en.wikipedia.org/wiki/Consensus-seeking_decision-making).
+This model attempts to achieve consensus on all significant changes to Bash-Bits projects, but has a fallback voting procedure in place if consensus appears unattainable.

 **WHO CAN VOTE:** All [TSC](#-technical-steering-committee--tsc-) Members

-1. Anyone can submit an RFC to suggest changes to a RedEyed project
+1. Anyone can submit an RFC to suggest changes to a Bash-Bits project
 2. A trivial change may be discussed and approved entirely within the RFC GitHub Issue, provided there are no objections from Core Staff or TSC members.
 This is not considered a formal vote.
 3. A non-trivial, significant change should be discussed within the RFC and approved during an RFC meeting call.
 In some cases, an RFC may be approved outside of an RFC meeting using Pull Request reviews as a proxy for votes.
 4. During an RFC meeting, the person leading the call will attempt to achieve consensus on the RFC proposal.